 Likewise, the Five Kings Mountains (the dwarven homeland) were originally listed as belonging to the human nation of Druma until the third edition of the campaign setting book gave it a separate entry as a sovereign land.

-Roma: Varisians are the Fantasy Counterpart Culture version.
+Romani: Varisians are the Fantasy Counterpart Culture version.
 They've been luckier than their Real Life counterparts, though, as they tend to be fairly easily accepted (usually), and there are quite a few settled lands where they're an important minority or even the majority human group.

 The economy of Numeria revolves entirely around plunder extracted from mountain-sized chunks of a crashed starship.